-I’ve talked to several homeschool Mom who shared many tips and tricks with me (we’ll get into that later) but a space to put your school supplies is important.
-It can be a book shelve, a rolling cart or a cabinet that you can close the doors on at the end of the school day.
+I’ve talked to several homeschool Moms who shared many tips and tricks with me (we’ll get into that later) but a space to put your school supplies is important.
+It can be a bookshelf, a rolling cart, or a cabinet that you can close the doors on at the end of the school day.
 I can imagine a combination of all three.
 Again, Facebook Marketplace is full of people trying to get rid of old TV armoires and/or dining room hutches.
-How fun would that be to chalk paint and turn someones unwanted furniture into your home schooling storage unit.
+How fun would that be to chalk paint and turn someone’s unwanted furniture into your homeschooling storage unit?
 It could be an art project!

 I’m a huge fan of rolling carts and I use several myself.
-What I like about them is that you can neatly store your things and roll it into a closet or into a corner very easily at the end of the school day.
+What I like about them is that you can neatly store your things and roll them into a closet or into a corner very easily at the end of the school day.
 While I was scrolling through Pinterest (great resources) for a picture of some carts, I stumbled upon a cart/table from Michaels.
 Kill two birds with one stone!
-I have a cart from Michaels ($29.99) and World Market however, many others like IKEA ($29.99) and Container Store ($29.99) also make great options.
-This little beauty from Amazon ($33.99) is great.
+I have a cart from Michaels and World Market however, many others like IKEA and Walmart also make great options.
+This little beauty from Amazon is great.
 And when it comes to creative inexpensive storage you can’t beat the Dollar Tree.
-Remember you can have items you find on-line shipped to your local store.
-Who know??
+Remember you can have items you find online shipped to your local store.
+Who knew??

 I found these ideas on Pinterest and did my best to identify the sites where they came from: